“Every house guest brings you happiness. Some when they arrive, and some when they are leaving” Confucious

 How to be a good houseguest: Play by the house rules

 Upon arrival, gently inquire about how things are done in the house.
 What time do they generally wake up and go to bed?
 Anything you should know about the pets?
 Is it ok to change the thermostat?
 Stay in tune with your hosts to pick up on other house rules.
-For example, do they take their shoes off when they come in the house?
+For example, do they take their shoes off when they come into the house?
 If you observe this to be the case, take off your shoes too.

 How to be a good houseguest: Bring a thoughtful gift

 Appreciative guests show their gratitude by bringing a thoughtful hostess gift.
 It need not be extravagant, just something to acknowledge their kind hospitality.
-A bottle of wine, flowers, pastries from a local bakery are all good ideas.
+A bottle of wine, flowers, and pastries from a local bakery are all good ideas.
 If you are artistic, perhaps you want to make them a handmade gift.

 How to be a good houseguest: Remember you are not in your own home

 We all act a little looser in the privacy of our own homes, but it’s important not to forget you are in someone else’s abode!
 Don’t walk down the hall in only a towel or hang around the house without a bra if you need one.
 When in doubt, err on the side of modesty.
 Don’t leave your things around the house.
 And by all means, avoid political discussions at all costs unless you know for sure your hosts share your views.
 Finally, limit your phone use while there; starting often at your screen might make your host feel there is somewhere you would rather be or someone you would rather be talking to.

 How to be a good houseguest: Be exceptionally helpful

 Offer to help prep and cook meals, set the table, or take the dog for a walk.
 Your hosts surely will appreciate the gesture even if they turn you down.